angelhabs/support-page/index.md

 A: Try force-closing the app and reopening it.
 If the issue persists, please email us with details about when it happens.

 **Q: My progress isn't saving**
-A: Make sure you're connected to the internet when first setting up.
-After that, all data is stored locally on your device.
+A: Make sure you're connected to WiFi/internet when first entering your name and email (required for account setup).
+After that, all habit data is stored locally on your device and works offline.

 **Q: Can I use the app offline?**
 A: Yes!
 Once you've set up your habits, the app works completely offline.
 Your data is stored locally on your device.